 Berkshire Hathaway (BRK.B) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from BRK.B as it approaches its next earnings report date.
-In that report, analysts expect BRK.B to post earnings of $2.38 per share.
-This would mark a year-over-year decline of 25.86%.
+The company is expected to report EPS of $2.38, down 25.86% from the prior-year quarter.

-Investors should also note any recent changes to analyst estimates for BRK.B.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for BRK.B.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Within the past 30 days, our consensus EPS projection has moved 1.05% lower.
-BRK.B currently has a Zacks Rank of #3 (Hold).
+BRK.B is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, BRK.B is holding a Forward P/E ratio of 22.44.
-For comparison, its industry has an average Forward P/E of 14.23, which means BRK.B is trading at a premium to the group.
+Digging into valuation, BRK.B currently has a Forward P/E ratio of 22.35.
+This represents a premium compared to its industry's average Forward P/E of 14.49.

-Also, we should mention that BRK.B has a PEG ratio of 3.21.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Insurance - Property and Casualty industry currently had an average PEG ratio of 2.16 as of yesterday's close.
+Also, we should mention that BRK.B has a PEG ratio of 3.19.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Insurance - Property and Casualty was holding an average PEG ratio of 2.07 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.